Upcoming shows and special events planned for January- check out the news from Cape Ann Museum. Become a member!

 Cape Ann Wellness

-- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of June 21st
+- Free Streaming Nia, Restorative Yoga and Moving to Heal Classes via Zoom with Linda for the Week of Sept.
+13th

-- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of June 14th
+- Free Streaming Nia and Restorative Yoga NEW- Moving to Heal Class Thursdays 11:15am Classes via Zoom with Linda for the Week of Aug.
+23rd-Songs of Summer

-- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of June 7th
+- Free Streaming Nia and Restorative Yoga NEW- Moving to Heal Class Thursdays 11:15am Classes via Zoom with Linda for the Week of Aug.
+2nd

 Click the map to go interactive, zoom in, get directions from wherever you are, see descriptions and more.
 If you know of a joint I don’t have listed once you check out the map, let me know and I’ll add it!